Nasdaq Dubai: Listed securities

 Products listed on NASDAQ Dubai include ordinary shares listed by DP World.
 DP World was the largest IPO in the Middle East raising $4.96 billion until Saudi Aramco's IPO.
 It was 15x oversubscribed and is one of the most valued companies in the region.

 In 2014, Emirates REIT carried out an IPO on the exchange, becoming the first Real Estate Investment Trust to list in the GCC.

 The exchange is the third largest in the world for listed Sukuk by value and conventional bonds are also listed.
 Equity derivatives can be traded.
 The exchange operates a Murabaha platform for Islamic financing.

 Trading hours

-The trading hours of NASDAQ Dubai are from 10:00 am to 3:00 pm (06:00 am to 11:00 am GMT) from Sunday to Thursday.
+The trading hours of NASDAQ Dubai are from 10:00 am to 3:00 pm (06:00 am to 11:00 am GMT) from Monday to Friday.

 The Dubai International Financial Centre

 NASDAQ Dubai is located in the Dubai International Financial Centre (DIFC), a financial free zone which opened for business in 2004.
 Financial activities in the DIFC are governed to international standards by an independent regulator, the Dubai Financial Services Authority.
 NASDAQ Dubai has a licence from the DFSA to operate an exchange.
 The President of the DIFC is Sheikh Mohammed bin Rashid Al Maktoum, the UAE Vice President, Prime Minister and Ruler of Dubai.